mariovagomarzal/dotfiles/README.md

 **Installation and/or setup method:** Typst is installed via Homebrew.

 **Related files:** There are no related files for Typst.

-### Visual Studio Code

-I use Visual Studio Code as my main code editor.
-For the moment, configurations and extensions are automatically synced between machines.

 ### Miscellaneous